The other day, protests turned to riots in Missouri following the release of a grand jury decision.

 Goalposts can be replaced within a matter of days.
 The damage of one violent night in Missouri will take months, if not years, to repair.

 With at least a dozen businesses burned to the ground, and others falling victim to looting, there is a very real cost being felt by the owners of those businesses.

 Unlike the big time colleges who have Alumni willing to write a check for a new goalpost without blinking, many small business owners have their entire life savings tied up in a business to the point that even the slightest disruption in sales can have devastating impacts.

 Aside from the small business owners being affected by the actions of a select few trouble makers, employees of those burned businesses are also affected and could see their incomes disappear.

-History is full of examples of riots such as the one in Missouri and there will likely be another event in the future that will lead to protests such as the ones taking place this week.
+History is full of examples of riots, such as the one in Missouri.
+There will likely be another event in the future that will lead to protests just like the ones taking place this week.

 That is part of the freedom Americans have.
 We are given free speech and the ability to show are displeasure with things in a way that very few other countries have.